The Brown-Peterson spectrum is not $\mathbb{E}_{2(p^2+2)}$ at odd primes

 This question has been seminal in the development of the theory of structured ring spectra.
-In an unpublished preprint \cite{Kriz}, Kriz developed the theory of topological Andr\'e-Quillen cohomology in an attempt to prove that $BP$ does admit the structure of an $E_\infty$ ring spectrum.
-While his attempt to apply his theory to $BP$ suffered from an error, the careful study of what exactly went wrong became the seed of a new attempt by Lawson to answer May's question in the negative; recently, this project reached maturity in Lawson's proof \cite{BPtwo} that $BP$ does not admit an $E_\infty$ multiplication at the prime $p=2$.
+In an unpublished preprint \cite{Kriz}, Kriz developed the theory of topological Andr\'e-Quillen cohomology in an attempt to prove that $\mathrm{BP}$ does admit the structure of an $\mathbb{E}_\infty$ ring spectrum.
+While his attempt to apply his theory to $\mathrm{BP}$ did not ultimately succeed, a careful study of what exactly went wrong became the seed of a new attempt by Lawson to answer May's question in the negative; recently, this project reached maturity in Lawson's proof \cite{BPtwo} that $\mathrm{BP}$ does not admit an $\mathbb{E}_\infty$ multiplication at the prime $p=2$.

-In this paper, we prove in \Cref{MainThm} that $BP$ does not admit an $E_\infty$ multiplication at odd primes.
+In this paper, we prove in \Cref{MainThm} that $\mathrm{BP}$ does not admit an $\mathbb{E}_\infty$ multiplication at odd primes.
 Our technique is akin to Lawson's and relies on the computation of a certain secondary power operation in the dual Steenrod algebra.
-The fundamental input to this computation is the calculation of a certain tom Dieck-Quillen power operation in the coefficient ring of the complex cobordism spectrum $MU$.
-To make this calculation, we generalized the method of the appendix of \cite{BPtwo} to odd primes.
+The key input to this computation is the calculation of a certain $\mathrm{MU}$-power operation in $\mathrm{MU}_*$.

 For further motivation and background, we refer the reader to the introduction of \cite{BPtwo}.